, University of Wisconsin-Milwaukee (USA)

-While occurring in many knowledge organization systems (KOS) of different types, the notion of facet has been used with different meanings and roles in time.
-Generally, it suggests the combination of several concepts concurring to specify the subject of a document.
-However, the syntax of such combinations varies considerably, as do the sources from which the possible values of a facet (foci) can be taken.
-This paper attempts a review of syntactical alternatives in faceted systems.
-Concepts can be simply juxtaposed without expressing the relationship between them (free combination); or the relationship can be expressed and link two concepts taken from any part of the scheme (freely faceted systems, phase relationships); or it can be characteristic of only a given basic class and allow to link it to a choice of other concepts according to a facet formula (classical faceted classification, special facets); or it can link any basic class to a choice of auxiliary concepts such as space, time or form (common facets).
+Although the notion of facet occurs in many knowledge organization systems (KOS), the term facet has been used with different meanings and roles over time.
+Generally, the term suggests the combination of several concepts in order to specify the subject of a document.
+However, the syntax of such combinations varies considerably, as do the sources from which the possible values of a facet (known as 'foci') can be taken.
+This paper provides an overview of syntactical alternatives in faceted systems.
+Concepts can be simply juxtaposed without expressing the relationship between them (free combination); or the relationship can be expressed and link two concepts taken from any part of the scheme (freely faceted systems, phase relationships); or it can be characteristic of only a given basic class and allow it to link to a choice of other concepts according to a facet formula (classical faceted classification, special facets); or it can link any basic class to a choice of auxiliary concepts such as space, time or form (common facets).
 Foci, in turn, can be taken from any other part of the system, or typically from a certain part, or be defined in the context of the facet itself.
-When describing a KOS as "faceted", which now seems to be a fashionable attribute, the nature of such "facets" should be made explicit.
-Finally, the supposed "rationalistic" theoretical basis of facet analysis, as opposed to "empirical" or "pragmaticist", is briefly discussed.
+When describing a KOS as 'faceted', which now seems to be a fashionable attribute, the nature of such 'facets' should be made explicit.
+Finally, the supposed 'rationalistic' theoretical basis of facet analysis, as opposed to 'empirical' or 'pragmaticist', is briefly discussed.

 , University of Arizona (USA)